 Bertie the Brain allowed people to play tic-tac-toe and was especially built for the 1950 Canadian National Exhibition by Dr. Josef Kates.

-Around the same time Massachusetts Institute of Technology (MIT) student Oliver Aberth created a game with the goal of bouncing a ball into a hole.
+Around the same time Massachusetts Institute of Technology (MIT) student Oliver Aberth created a game that involved bouncing a ball into a hole on the Whirlwind I computer, this happened somewhere between early 1952 and February 1953, probably later as a demonstration in early 1953 only mentioned the bouncing ball, not it being a game.

 Picture(s) found online, used for (re-)educational purposes only.